 Shaking up the ceremonial tradition of Asian weddings didn’t go over very well with the wedding industry in Singapore.
 Kompactfaen’s ability to draw out and capture raw emotion in such a reserved culture was getting them a lot of attention, but unfortunately, it wasn’t positive.
 “We got a lot of criticism but that was ok because our photos were able to make people think a bit deeper.”

 Qiya says their clients were excited about seeing and doing something different but it was difficult to get their traditional parents and other family members on board.
 “We push people to dig deeper and to understand that although on the surface it’s a happy event, the underlying theme of weddings are the emotions inside them.
 It’s a lot more than just being happy.
 Sometimes happy is just something that’s shown on the outside.”

 Now that they have survived their first year of business and received international acclaim for their photos, Qiya and Kuoloon are grateful they didn’t give up on their outside-of-the-box shooting style, even when it felt like they were doomed.
-Kompactfaen set out to change the way Asian weddings were experienced, celebrated and captured and despite all of the criticism and negativity, they resisted the urge to look sideways and kept moving forward.
+Going against the grain with Kompactfaen set out to change the way Asian weddings were experienced, celebrated, and captured and despite all of the criticism and negativity, they resisted the urge to look sideways and kept moving forward.

 Check out Kompactfaen on Instagram or head over to their website to find out more about the stunning work these two photographers capture.
 Invest your time in capturing amazing images and let ShootDotEdit invest in flawlessly editing them, your style, your way.